Wine exports show resilient demand and price strength despite COVID-19

 Export rivals struggle

-Global Trade Atlas data showed Australia held 37pc the import market in the year to May, which was well ahead of France on 27pc, Chile on 13pc and Italy, 6pc.
+Global Trade Atlas data shows Australia held 37pc the import market in the year to May, which was well ahead of France on 27pc, Chile on 13pc and Italy, 6pc.

 All three rival exporters in China lost market share of between 36pc and 12pc.